 In this post, I am going to comment on highlights from Socrates’ trial as found in Plato’s dialogue, Apology.
 The entire dialogue is Plato’s account of the seventy-year-old Socrates’ trial and the defense he put on.
 It is believed to be a reliable account since the young Plato was an eyewitness (34a, 38b).
-All quotations and some of the insights of Apology are taken from the featured book below that contains five of Plato’s early dialogues.
-If you are new to philosophy, these dialogues are a perfect place to start since they are not only easy to understand, but contain captivating drama as well since Plato was an excellent dramatist.
+All quotations and some of the insights of Apology are taken from the featured book below.
+That book contains five of Plato’s early dialogues.
+If you are new to philosophy, these dialogues are a perfect place to start.
+Since, they are not only easy to understand, but contain captivating drama as well since Plato was an excellent dramatist.

 If you would like historical background on Socrates’ life, please see the posts with links provided in the bibliography section after the post.
 These posts will answer all of your questions on why Socrates was on trial in the first place and the significance of his trial and conviction for Western Civilization.

 Athenian trials were much different from those of modern times in the U.S. We are used to a jury consisting of twelve people for a trial and up to twenty-three people for a grand jury.
 The Athenian trial jury such as that of Socrates numbered five hundred and one Athenian citizens.
 A jury of that size would certainly be unwieldy and preclude any serious discussion of the evidence.
 The prosecutor would first make his case and then the defendant.
 After that, the jury would basically vote guilty or innocent.
 If a guilty vote was rendered, the jury would weigh in a second time.
 This time as judge, and pronounce a sentence.
 Prior to the sentencing, the prosecutor would recommend what he thought the sentence should be and the defendant would make counterarguments.